Your Voice Matters

 - the impact on independence when something breaks

-- wanting support that helps with life, not just equipment
+- wanting support that helps with life, not just equipment.

-Where we’d value your input
+We value your input

 What happens next